 For example, some of the top things to do in Santorini are visit wineries and dine at upscale restaurants.
 On the other hand, Mykonos is world famous for its beach clubs and summer party atmosphere.

-Other things to do in Santorini with the whole family include the Lost Atlantis Experience, visiting the black sand beaches, or taking a horseback riding excursion.
+Nonetheless, Santorini provides more kid-friendly activities, such as Open Air Cinema Kamari, the Lost Atlantis Experience, black sand beaches, and horseback riding.
 Another fun idea is to book a boat tour to the volcanic hot springs on Palea Kameni!

-Some of the top family activities in Mykonos include exploring Mykonos Town, watching the sunset in Little Venice, and checking out the windmills.
+Top family activities in Mykonos include exploring Mykonos Town, watching the sunset in Little Venice, and checking out the windmills.
 Of course, beaches like Platis Gialos Beach, Agios Ioannis Beach, and Agios Stefanos Beach are another big draw.

 Water sports are slightly better in Mykonos.